-Most cases of muscle cramps do not indicate a worrisome underlying condition.
+Most cases of muscle cramps don’t indicate a worrisome underlying condition.
 People who are 65 and older are at greater risk for them.
 Cramps might be related to alcoholism, hypothyroidism, or diabetes.
 If the frequency of your cramps bothers you, tell your doctor.

 Meanwhile, there are several remedies you can try yourself.

-If you regularly have leg cramps that are not related to a more serious condition, you might try adding more magnesium to your diet.
+If you regularly have leg cramps that aren’t related to a more serious condition, you might try adding more magnesium to your diet.
 Nuts and seeds are excellent sources of magnesium.